ceri-num/uv-larm/tutorials/3-range-sensor.md

     main()
 ```

-Test your `scan_echo` node, with the hokuyo laser and on simulations.
+Test your `scan_echo` node, with the hokuyo laser and on simulation.

 Modify the logger to print only the information into the `header` and the number of ranges.